-The District adopts an annual appropriated budget for all of the governmental funds.
+The District adopts an annual appropriated budget for all of the governmental funds except the Special Reserve Fund and the Working Cash Fund.
 A budgetary comparison schedule for these funds has been provided to demonstrate compliance with this budget.

 Notes to the Financial Statements